 Your goal is to help your audience understand that learning more about what you have to teach can improve their lives.
 The best way to do this is through personal testimony.

 Educating your audience on why online courses are valuable

 There are niches that are all about online courses.
 Take blogging, for example.
-As a blogger, I’ve taken dozens of courses teaching me how to be a better blogger and most of my blog friends have done the same.
+As a blogger, we’ve taken dozens of courses teaching us how to be a better blogger and most of our blog friends have done the same.

 In the blogging world, it feels like everyone is always taking online courses.
 Bloggers understand the value of courses because we’ve all had friends who become success stories after taking an online course.

-In some niches, though, that value hasn’t been established yet.
+In some niches, though, that value is not established yet.

 More often than not, this is due to a lack of exposure.
 If no one has ever taken an online course on cross-stitching, there is nobody raving about how an online cross-stitching course was their best investment of 2017.